Privacy Policy

 | Error tracking and session-replay diagnostics via Sentry. | Consent, Art 6(1)(a).
 Not loaded unless you have accepted analytics cookies. |

 | Detect and prevent fraud, abuse, and payment chargebacks. | Legitimate interests, Art 6(1)(f) — protecting the integrity of our service and the financial interests of both parties.
-The balancing test concludes that, given the narrow scope (payment events and account abuse signals), your fundamental rights are not overridden. |
+The balancing test concludes that, given the narrow scope (payment events and account abuse signals), your fundamental rights are not overridden.
+Specifically for the refer-a-friend programme, we compare normalised address components (street, city, postal code, country) between sender and receiver to detect same-household referrals.
+This is a profiling-adjacent activity that does not produce a decision with legal effect within the meaning of Article 22 GDPR — the payout decision is reversible and is reviewed by a human before any final outcome. |

 | Respond to legal requests; exercise or defend legal claims. | Legal obligation, Art 6(1)(c); and legitimate interests, Art 6(1)(f). |